mlflow/mlflow/docs/source/models.rst

     mymetric = make_metric(eval_fn=my_metric_eval_fn, greater_is_better=False)

-The custom metric allows you to either evaluate a model directly or to evaluate an output dataframe.
+The extra metric allows you to either evaluate a model directly or to evaluate an output dataframe.

 To evaluate the model directly, you will have to provide ``mlflow.evaluate()`` either a pyfunc model instance, a URI referring to a pyfunc model, or a callable function that takes in the data as input